FedericoMura/CPS_ECG/README.md

 5. Replace the generated file `Core/Src/main.c` with the provided version from this repository, which contains the logic for ECG acquisition and SPI communication.

-6. Verify the peripheral configuration:
-   * ADC1 is enabled and connected to the analog input from the AD8232.
-   * SPI1 (or another selected SPI peripheral) is configured in Slave Mode, with 16-bit data size.
-   * DMA is enabled for SPI and/or ADC if needed.

-7. Build the project by clicking the hammer icon.
+6. Build the project by clicking the hammer icon.

-8. Connect the Nucleo board to your computer using a USB mini-B cable.
+7. Connect the Nucleo board to your computer using a USB mini-B cable.

-9. Flash the firmware:
+8. Flash the firmware:
    * Click the green debug arrow or go to `Run → Debug As → STM32 Cortex-M C/C++ Application`.

-10. Once flashed, the Nucleo will:
+9. Once flashed, the Nucleo will:
     * Continuously acquire analog ECG data from the AD8232 sensor.
     * Sample the signal at 200 Hz and transmit 16-bit words via SPI to the Pynq Z1.